AnukaGunarathna/Wound-Segmentation/README.md

 ### Usage

 Once installed, you can run the segmentation either on a single image or a folder of images.
+All commands should be run from the root directory of the project.

 #### Single Image Inference